-II.
 Topics

-- (A) Laws Increasing Available Housing
+- 1) Laws Increasing Available Housing

-- (B) Policies to Reduce Fire Risk
+- 2) Policies to Reduce Fire Risk

+- 3) CEQA and Wildfire

-- (C) Resolution of the Two
+- 4) Resolution of the Competing Policies?

-III.
-Laws Increasing Housing
+Laws Increasing Available Housing

-(A) Builder's Remedy Housing Accountability Act
+Builder's Remedy Housing Accountability Act Government Code § 65589.5

 - To Deny an Eligible Housing Development Project or Emergency Shelter, the City must make one of five findings: - 1.
-Met or Exceeded regional housing need allocation (RHNA) - 2.
-Specific Adverse Impact on Public Health and Safety based on Objective, Written Public Health, or Safety Standards - 3.
+Met or Exceeded RHNA - 2.
+Specific Adverse Impact on Public Health and Safety based on Objective, Written Public Health or Safety Standards - 3.
 Required to Meet State or Federal Law - 4.
-On Land Zoned for Agriculture or Resource Prevention or There are Not Adequate Water or Sewage Facilities - 5.
-Inconsistent with Both the Zoning and the General Plan - But, a City cannot make this finding if it has not adopted a Housing Element in Substantial Compliance with State Law - o If a City has not adopted a housing element in substantial compliance with state law, developers may propose eligible housing development projects that do not comply with either the zoning or the general plan.
-The term "Builder's Remedy" is used to describe the situation where a local agency may be required to approve an eligible housing development project because it cannot make one of the other four findings.
+On Land Zoned for Agriculture or Resource Prevention or There are Not Adequate Water or Sewage Facilities

+Builder's Remedy Housing Accountability Act